Tom Zawisza

 Biography

-I am a British Academy Postdoctoral Fellow at University College London.
-I completed my PhD was at the Faculty of Economics, University of Cambridge, where I worked under the supervision of Professor Hamish Low, and was recently a Max Weber Fellow at the European University Institute in Florence, Italy.
+I am a public sector economist at the OECD, working primarily on questions related to personal and business taxation.
+I completed my PhD was at the Faculty of Economics, University of Cambridge, where I worked under the supervision of Professor Hamish Low.
+I was also a Max Weber Fellow at the European University Institute in Florence, Italy, and a British Academy Postdoctoral Fellow at UCL in London.

-My research focuses on analyzing the insurance and incentive effects of tax and welfare policy.
+My research has also focused on analyzing the insurance and incentive effects of tax and welfare policy.
 I am looking at this problem from two perspectives: a theoretical one, where I model individuals as forward-looking agents making optimal saving and labour-supply choices; and an empirical one, where I attempt to identify structural parameters of models from the data.

 Papers